ONLY ON 3: 97 Animals Found in One Effingham Home

 Dozens of pets found living in deplorable conditions.
 One day later, their owners are charged with three counts of animal cruelty.

-News 3 was the only station there when they were arrested. he talked to deputies and the couple about the accusations.
+News 3 was the only station there when they were arrested.
+We talked to deputies and the couple about the accusations.

 “You think you should be arrested?”